shub-kris/clare-me-challenge/question1/notebooks/training-model/README.md

 - As the dataset was small and very repetitive, I am sure that the model is overfitting.
 A better model would have come out if the dataset was more diverse and complex.

+- Instead of using Notebook for training, I would have used a script to train the model.
+This would make it easier to run the training on different machines and environments.